Executive Summary

 Our Board of Trustees

 There are five group of individuals that has overall responsibility for the management of this organization.
-Our board of trustees is typically the governing body of The Shield Safety Foundation (aka TSSFNigeria) and seeks to ensure the best interest of stakeholders in all types of management decisions.
+Our board of trustees is typically the governing body of The Shield Safety Foundation (TSSF) and seeks to ensure the best interest of stakeholders in all kinds of management decisions.

-Remi founded The Shield Safety Foundation after is voluntary retirement from the Mosthigh UK Ltd, a construction engineering consultants as CEO, where he worked for 10 years, prior to joining the Mosthigh UK, he has worked for some of the top construction companies both in Nigeria and in the UK, which includes, Amey, Enterprise Mouchel, TFL, Stace. and Cappa & D'Alberto Nigeria.
-He is currently a co-founder of UAB International Ltd with his over 40 decades of experience in the construction industry, he is alumni of Bristol Polytechnic, now UWE and City University of London, he has worked across ethnic lines to champion economic, development, and humanitarian services for the most vulnerable both in the UK and Nigeria.
-He founded TSSF 2001 and was registered as non governmental organisation in August 2015 both in Nigeria and in the UK.
+Remi founded The Shield Safety Foundation after is voluntary retirement from the Most High Ltd, a construction engineering consultancy as CEO, where he worked for 10 years, prior to joining the Most High Ltd. Remi worked for some of the top construction companies in Nigeria and UK, with his over 4 decades of experience in the construction industry, he is alumni of UWE and City University of London, he has…

 OLUWATOYIN WILLIAMS - VICE PRESIDENT